danielgafni/dagster-ray/README.md

 ### `PipesRayJobClient`

 A general-purpose Ray job client that can be used to submit Ray jobs and receive logs and Dagster events from them.
-It doesn't manage the cluser lifecycle and can be used with any Ray cluster.
+It doesn't manage the cluster lifecycle and can be used with any Ray cluster.

 Examples: